unlock-protocol/unlock/unlock-branding/README.md

 Within each output object, only `name` is required.
 Note that the conversion tool will automatically convert to the format you specify as the file extension (`png` or `jpg`). `quality` is a JPG-only option.

-For information on the various options, see the [svgexport documentation](https://github.com/shakiba/svgexport).
+For information on the various options, see the [`svgexport` documentation](https://github.com/shakiba/svgexport).

+You can also run `svgexport` directly on your command line with `yarn run svgexport [options]`.